-The CI shall submit once a year throughout the study, or on request, an Annual Progress report to the REC Committee.
+The CI shall submit once a year throughout the study, or on request, an Annual Progress report to the host organisation, Sponsor and funder (where required).
+In addition, an End of Study notification and final report will be submitted to the host organisation, REC, HRA, Sponsor and funder (where required).
 Reports to the funder will be sent every 6 months or on request.